GuangyanCai/netlify-hugo-academic/content/authors/admin/_index.md

 first_name: Guangyan
 email: gcai3@uci.edu
 ---
-My name is Guangyan Cai (蔡广彦) and I am a fifth-year Ph.D. candidate in Computer Science at UC Irvine School of Information and Computer Science, advised by [Prof. Shuang Zhao](https://shuangz.com/).
-I am interested in physics-based differentiable rendering and its applications, such as inverse rendering.
+My name is **Guangyan Cai** (蔡广彦), and I am a research engineer at [SceniX](https://scenix.ai/), where I develop simulation engines for robotic learning systems.

-I received my B.S. degree in Computer Science from UC San Diego, where I worked with [Prof. Ravi Ramamoorthi](https://cseweb.ucsd.edu//~ravir/).
+I earned my Ph.D. in Computer Science from the University of California, Irvine, School of Information and Computer Sciences, under the supervision of [Prof. Shuang Zhao](https://shuangz.com/).
+My doctoral research focused on physics-based differentiable rendering and its applications, including inverse rendering.

-*I’m currently completing my degree and expect to graduate in Spring 2025.
-I’ve accepted a full-time job offer and will be sharing more details soon.*
+Previously, I received my B.S. in Computer Science from the University of California, San Diego, where I worked with [Prof. Ravi Ramamoorthi](https://cseweb.ucsd.edu//~ravir/).